nishanthtnoorithaya/JS_Calculator/README.md

 # Simple Basic Calculator

 1. This is build using HTML, CSS and JavaScript.
-2. Used "eval" function to evaluates the arithmetic operations.
+2. Used "eval" function to evaluates the arithmetic operations in JavaScript.
-3. try and catch used for exception handling.
+3. try and catch used for exception handling in JavaScript.